AliReza000J/rest-api-project/README.md

 ![Status](https://img.shields.io/badge/Status-Deployed-brightgreen)

 A **RESTful API** built with **Flask** and **PostgreSQL**, designed to manage **stores, items, and tags**.
 This project demonstrates modern API development practices including authentication, database migrations, and schema validation.
+It also includes **user registration with email verification** using Maileroo.

 🌍 **Live API on Render:**
 👉 [https://rest-api-project-q1zn.onrender.com](https://rest-api-project-q1zn.onrender.com)